geo-ant/blog/_posts/2026-05-18-simple-image-contrast-brightness-adjustment.md

 to image $$\boldsymbol{I}$$.
 Let's allow a linear brightness transform with coefficients because such a transform is typically so constrained that it won't alter the structures of interest.
-It will only help us shift one image to the value range of the other image to make it comparable[^template].
+It will only help us shift one image to the value range of the other image to make it comparable.
 Every pixel
 $$J_k$$ at index $$k$$ of image $$\boldsymbol{J}$$ is transformed as[^pixel-index]:

 $$J_k \mapsto a J_k + b, \tag{1} \label{transform}$$